simonmd/jquery-sparkline-rails/README.md

 ## Usage

-Just add a `require 'sparklines'` towards the top of your source in the usual fashion.
+Just add a `require 'jquery.sparkline'` towards the top of your source in the usual fashion.

 For Coffeescript

-    #= require 'sparklines'
+    #= require 'jquery.sparkline'

 For JavaScript

-    //= require 'sparklines'
+    //= require 'jquery.sparkline'

 ## Contributing